-Say Yes’ tuition benefits and other supports (which may include tutoring, after-school services, counseling and legal assistance) are available to the families of nearly 65,000 students in pre-kindergarten through grade 12 in every public school in Buffalo and Syracuse, New York – where Say Yes’ two city-wide programs are located.
-The organization announced on Sept.
-17, 2015, that its third community chapter would serve the nearly 72,000 students in the public school district in Guilford County, North Carolina, which includes the cities of Greensboro and High Point.
-The first high school graduating class in Guilford County eligible for Say Yes Scholarships is the Class of 2016.
-Say Yes expects to select the site of its fourth community chapter in 2016.
+Say Yes’ tuition benefits and other supports (which may include tutoring, after-school services, counseling and legal assistance) are available to the families of nearly 65,000 students in pre-kindergarten through grade 12 in every public school in Buffalo and Syracuse, New York, Guilford County, NC and Cleveland, OH – where Say Yes’ four city-wide programs are located.

 Public College and University Tuition Commitment